 What is a self managed super fund (SMSF)?

-A self managed super fund (SMSF) is a superannuation trust structure that provides financial remuneration to its members in retirement.
+A self managed super fund (SMSF) is a superannuation trust structure that provides benefits to its members upon retirement.
 The main difference between SMSFs and other super funds is that SMSF members are also the trustees of the fund.
-SMSFs can have between one and four members, and one of the main advantages is the level of control that trustees have when it comes to tailoring the fund to meet their individual needs.
-This differs from retail and industry super funds, which are designed to benefit a large group of members, meaning decisions are based on collective interests rather than what is best suited to individuals.
+SMSFs can have between one and four members*, and one of the main advantages is the level of control that trustees have when it comes to tailoring the fund to meet their individual needs.

 How does an SMSF work?

-SMSFs are established for the sole purpose of providing financial benefits to members in retirement and their beneficiaries.
-They have their own Tax File Number (TFN), Australian Business Number (ABN) and transactional bank account, which allows them to receive contributions and rollovers, make investments and pay out pensions.
+SMSFs are established for the sole purpose of providing financial benefits to members in retirement and their beneficiaries on death.
+They have their own Tax File Number (TFN), Australian Business Number (ABN) and transactional bank account, which allows them to receive contributions and rollovers, make investments and pay out lump sums and pensions.
 All SMSF investments are made in the name of the fund and are controlled by the trustees.
 As a trust, an SMSF requires a trustee.
 There are two trustee structure options:

 - Corporate trustee – a company acts as the trustee and each member is a director.
 This structure allows simpler recording and registering of assets, providing administration efficiencies and flexibility in membership.
 Company establishment and ongoing fees are applicable with this structure.